Citi/scaler/docs/source/tutorials/configuration.rst

 Configuration
 =============

-Scaler has some settings that can be tuned for performance, but ideally users should not have to concern themselves with these because the defaults will give decent performance.
-A full list of the settings can be found using `-h` flag in the CLI (as detailed below).
-List in this page are the expected settings that users may want to configure.
+Scaler comes with a number of settings that can be tuned for performance.
+Reasonable defaults are chosen for these that will yield decent performance, but users can tune these settings to get the best performance for their use case.
+A full list of the available settings can be found by calling the CLI with the ``-h`` flag.

 Scheduler Settings
 ------------------

-For the full list, use the CLI command:
+For the list of available settings, use the CLI command:

 .. code:: bash